TPD Claims Specialists

-WKB TPD Lawyers has had significant success in claiming TPD lump sum Insurance benefits against Sunsuper, BT Super, Care Super, QSuper, Cbus, First State Super, Colonial First State Super, AMP, Rest Super, Australian Super, MTAA Super, Host Plus, AIA, LUCRF, TAL, Metlife, ANZ/OnePath, CommInsure, Asteron and several others.
+WKB TPD Lawyers has had significant success in claiming TPD superannuation lump sum benefits against Sunsuper, BT Super, Care Super, QSuper, Cbus, First State Super, Colonial First State Super, AMP, Rest, Australian Super, MTAA Super, Host Plus, AIA, LUCRF, TAL, Metlife, OnePath, CommInsure, Asteron, Vic Super, Tas Plan Super and several others.

-TPD claims can be approved on almost any condition/s that prevent you from returning back to work.
-These conditions can be Anxiety, Depression, PTSD, Heart, Cardiomyopathy, Parkinson's Disease, Cancer, Shoulder, Back, Leg, Foot, Ankle, Fibromyalgia and Rheumatoid Arthritis, just name a few.
+TPD claims can be approved on almost any condition/s that prevent you from returning back to work, the injury or illness does not have to be caused by someone else or work related.
+These conditions can be Mental Illness, Anxiety, Depression, PTSD, Heart, Cardiomyopathy, Parkinson's Disease, Cancer, Shoulder, Back, Leg, Foot, Ankle, Fibromyalgia and Rheumatoid Arthritis, just to name a few.

 - WKB TPD Lawyers will take the stress away from you, so you can concentrate on your treatment.
 The only thing you will need to do is sign some documents.